MariaKar1991/html-portfolio/README.md

-# html-portfolio Practice html skills
+# html-portfolio in order to Practice HTML skills